MikeyFalk/reading-notes/README.md

 # reading-notes
 CF 102 Class Notes

-“growth mindset” means intellegence isn't fixed it is gained through practice
+Growth Mindset - intellegence isn't fixed, it is earned through practice

 Include 3 reminders to yourself of how to keep yourself in a growth mindset
 - Find ways to get out of my comfort zone